'Become A Researcher'

 Cecilia Hinojosa, PhD

-Hinojosa is currently a postdoctoral research fellow at the Emory University School of Medicine, working under the mentorship of Jennifer Stevens, PhD, and Sanne van Rooij, PhD.
+Currently, Hinojosa is a postdoctoral research fellow at the Emory University School of Medicine, working under the mentorship of Dr. Jennifer Stevens and Dr. Sanne van Rooij.
+Her research focuses on better understanding the neurocircuitry of PTSD using neuroimaging techniques and the role substance use may have in the development and maintenance of the disorder.

 Photo of Cecilia Hinojosa standing outside of a university building wearing an convocation robe.
 Graphic headline reads "Become a Researcher"